glenrobertson/emoji-key-mapper/README.md

 # Emoji Key Mapper for Mac OS X
 Creates keyboard mappings on Mac OS X for emoji names to emoji characters.

+After installing, `:pile_of_poo:` will magically transform into :poop:

 The mappings are added to the `NSUserDictionaryReplacementItems` array in the Mac OS X settings.

 :grinning: